janko/flickrie/README.md

 Please, feel free to post any issues that you're having, I will be happy to help.
 I will also be happy if you let me know about any bugs.

-## How to contribute

-I will be happy if you want to contribute.
-You just have to do some minor setup to be able to run tests.
-See [this wiki](https://github.com/janko-m/flickrie/wiki/How-to-contribute).

 ## Cedits

 Special thanks to @**mislav**, my brother, he helped me really a lot